Scenario Analysis in Line with the TCFD Recommendations

 Long term (2050)

-In the long term, we will develop carbon-recycling blast furnaces (CR blast furnaces), hydrogen steelmaking, and electric arc furnaces while striving to achieve carbon neutrality by 2050, as stated in the JFE Group Environmental Vision for 2050.
-In particular, we have been focusing on a technology that combines a CR blast furnace with CCU.
-This is an ultra-innovative technology that targets net zero CO2 emissions by drastically reducing CO2 emissions from the blast furnace process, maximizing its ability to efficiently produce high-grade steel in mass volume, and enabling CO2 reuse in the blast furnace.
-The remaining CO2 that cannot be fully reused in the furnace will be further reduced by manufacturing basic chemicals such as methanol.
+Over the long term, to achieve carbon neutrality by 2050, as stated in the JFE Group Environmental Vision for 2050, we are pursuing the development of carbon-recycling blast furnaces (CR blast furnaces), utilization of hydrogen through the direct hydrogen reduction method, and manufacturing methods for high-quality steel using the electric arc furnace method.
+In particular, the technology that combines a CR blast furnace with CCU is an ultra-innovative technology for achieving net zero CO2 emissions by drastically reducing CO2 emissions from the blast furnace process, enabling efficient mass production of high-grade steel and allowing the reuse of CO2 in the blast furnace.
+As for the CO2 that cannot be fully reused in the blast furnace, we are also studying the practical application of carbon capture, utilization, and storage (CCUS) technologies to pursue further reduction potential.

 Long term (2050)

-Financial burden will increase due to carbon pricing, and emission reduction targets will be more aggressive and stricter due to environmental changes
+Financial burden will increase due to carbon pricing, and emission reductions targets will be more aggressive and stricter due to environmental changes

 FOCUS Key Factor (2) Increased Need for Effective Utilization of Steel Scrap